buren/openhack-gothenburg/README.md

-# Agile growth - Slides
+# OpenHack Hackathon - Slides

 _Note_: The slides come with an open source server implementation.
 You can deploy it with one click over at [buren/poller-server](https://github.com/buren/poller-server), in a few minutes, without any additional configuration.